Ahmad-Asfour/Classification-Bank-Marketing/README.md

 - **Data Analysis**: Understanding the dataset and exploring relationships between variables.
 - **Data Preprocessing**: Cleaning the data, handling missing values, encoding categorical variables, and scaling numeric features.
 - **Class Imbalance Handling**: Addressing the imbalance in the target variable using SMOTE (Synthetic Minority Oversampling Technique).
-- **Model Training**: Using Logistic Regression to classify clients as likely or unlikely to subscribe.
+- **Model Training**: Using Logistic Regression and Random Forest classifiers to classify clients as likely or unlikely to subscribe.
-- **Evaluation**: Measuring the model's performance through metrics such as accuracy, precision, recall, and F1-score.
+- **Evaluation**: Measuring the models' performance through metrics such as accuracy, precision, recall, and F1-score.

 ---